Accretion of Dense Clumps in the Periastron Passage of Eta Carinae: INTRODUCTION

 The accretion model was discussed in a series of papers (e.g., Soker 2005b; Akashi et al. 2006; Soker \& Behar 2006; Kashi \& Soker 2009a).
 Kashi \& Soker (2009b) constructed a quantitative model to illustrate the accretion process, under the assumption that for several weeks near periastron passages the secondary star accretes mass from the slow dense wind blown by the primary star.
 As an approximation to the complicated accretion process, two accretion processes were taken into consideration in an analytic calculation, Bondi-Hoyle-Lyttleton accretion (wind accretion), and Roche lobe overflow.
 Kashi \& Soker (2009a) found that the secondary accretes few $\times 10^{-6} {\rm M_\odot}$ close to periastron.
 It was further suggested that a thick accretion belt is formed around the secondary, and its presence accounts for several observational properties across the spectroscopic event.
 In Kashi \& Soker (2009a) we also stressed the point that accretion cannot be prevented by the radiation pressure of the secondary.

 The accretion model can account for the variations in the durations of the X-ray minimum observed in different cycles.
 Kashi \& Soker (2009b) attribute the variation in the length of the X-ray minimum to variations in the velocity or mass loss rate of the primary wind, that cause variation in the recovery time of the secondary wind after the minimum.
-Higher mass loss rate from the primary star will delay the recovery of the secondary wind.
+Having a lower mass loss rate is also supported by observations of weakening of emission lines originationg in the primary LBV, especially the H$\alpha$ and the He~I $\lambda6680$ lines (Mehner at al. 2010).
+In the same manner that lower mass loss from the primary star may have hasted the recovery of the secondary wind after the 2009 spectroscopic event, a higher mass loss rate would delay the recovery of the secondary wind.

 Early numerical simulations of the two winds collision in $\eta$ Car did not include the gravity of the secondary star, and could not obtain an accretion (Pittard et al. 1998; Pittard \& Corcoran 2002; Okazaki et al. 2008; Parkin et al. 2009).
 Numerical simulations that did include the gravity of the stars (Pittard 1998; Stevens \& Pollock 1994) had parameters that are not relevant to $\eta$ Car, and did not consider accretion.